rulezcasa/React-Weather/README.md

 ## Running the build:

+1. Pre requisite : Install nodejs and npm
-1. cd into the project's directory
+2. cd into the project's directory
-2. npm start
+3. npm start
-3. Project will be live at : http://localhost:3000/
+4. Project will be live at : http://localhost:3000/

 ## API used: